Why are some people short and others tall? Why do some have blue eyes, some brown and others green? Genes, right?

 PRS gives you valuable information which can help you address this risk and take timely preventive measures.
 It also addresses the vital issue of chronic diseases: their onset is often overlooked.
 If they are discovered early, patients can expect more effective treatment and a better outcome.

-Benefits of a PRS test
+Benefits of a PRS analysis

 Basically, PRS identifies your “genetic weak points” and helps you to address them.

-The PRS test results can help you:
+The PRS results can help you:

 - Identify the diseases for which you have an increased risk.